-Breakfast can both be healthy and beautiful according to health enthusiast Marsha Guzman
+Breakfast can both be healthy and beautiful

-Photos by Marsha Guzman
+Text and photos by Marsha Guzman

 My love for anything beautiful and healthy is really what got me started on making smoothie bowls at home.
 I used to just see them on my Instagram feed and admired how pretty they were but thought to myself, “Do they actually taste good?” or “ Are they just pretty in the pictures?”